oVirt/ovirt-site/source/case-studies/it-novum-case-study.html.md

 The next step was migrating their service management tools to open source, building OTRS, a ticketing system for incidents and changes, and i-doit, a change management database.

 IT Novum would build their own open source storage platform as well, combining several open source tools under one Python front end, called openATTIC.
-Eventually, the company migrated all of their storage systems from NetApp to openATTIC.
+Eventually, the company migrated all of their storage systems to openATTIC.

 Finally, IT Novum set their sights on an open source datacenter management platform.
 But initially, that wasn't oVirt: IT Novum first went with Red Hat Enterprise Virtualization Manager, but Rieger said, "we did not have such a good experience with this, so we changed to oVirt, which fulfilled all of the requirements we had."